 Other brokers may be able to purchase shares for you.
 You can always call and check with them.

 But regardless of which brokerage you use… there are some things you should know.

-- VERY IMPORTANT: You want to buy Hon Hai Precision Industry Co.
-Ltd., trading as Foxconn (TWSE: 2317 TT).
+- VERY IMPORTANT: You want to buy Foxconn trading as Hon Hai Precision Industry Co.
+Ltd (TWSE: 2317 TW).

 - Don’t get this confused with Foxconn Technology (a specialized subsidiary of Foxconn), which also trades on the TWSE.

-- Make sure you are clear with your broker that you want to buy only 2317 TT.
+- Make sure you are clear with your broker that you want to buy only 2317 TW.

 - Check with your broker regarding commissions on this trade.
 Some brokers will charge more for purchasing non-U.S.-listed shares than their standard fees on U.S. stocks.